runekaagaard/php-chano/docs/functions.rst

 +++++++++++

-Converts an IRI (Internationalized Resource Identifier) to a string that is suitable for including in a URL.
-This is necessary if you're trying to use strings containing non-ASCII characters in a URL.
+Converts an IRI (Internationalized Resource Identifier) to a string that is suitable for including in an URL.
+This is necessary if you're trying to use strings containing non-ASCII characters in an URL.

 It's safe to use this filter on a string that has already gone through the ``urlencode`` filter.